 Liberator creates several log files when it runs.
-The format and content of messages written to the log files are described in " Appendix B: Log file messages and formats " starting on page 249.
-Liberator can produce very large amounts of log data, depending on how mu handling and what log files and log levels are enabled.
-If log files consume most o disk space, Liberator's performance can degrade badly.
-Therefore Caplin recomm regularly monitor the disk space being used by the log files .
+The format and content of messages written to the log files are described in "Appendix B: Log file messages and formats" starting on page 249.

+Liberator can produce very large amounts of log data, depending on how much traffic it is handling and what log files and log levels are enabled.
+If log files consume most of the available disk space, Liberator's performance can degrade badly.
+Therefore Caplin recommends that you regularly monitor the disk space being used by the log files.

 Archive or delete old log files as needed, so that Liberator does not run out of disk space.
 Old log files should normally be archived so that they are available for diagnostic purposes.

-Log file configuration ■ Specify the directory where log files will be created using log-dir (see page 158).
-Specify the name of each log file using the configuration items listed in Table 8-1.
-By convention, log filenames have the following format: <log type="">-<application name="">.log.</application></log> A log filename can be specified with the following parameters, which are substituted with their actual values when the file is opened: %r can be used to represent the application-root (see page 155) ✤ %a can be used to represent the application-name (see page 155).
-For example: event-log event-%a.log
+Log file configuration

+- Specify the directory where log files will be created using log-dir (see page 158). - Specify the name of each log file using the configuration items listed in Table 8-1.

+By convention, log filenames have the following format:

+<log type>-<application name>.log.

+A log filename can be specified with the following parameters, which are substituted with their actual values when the file is opened:

+- %r can be used to represent the application-root (see page 155) - %a can be used to represent the application-name (see page 155). - For example:

+'''

+event-log event-%a.log

+'''